GrahamParvinkarimi/contact-app/README.md

 SPA in React for maintaining contact information.
 Hosted live at: https://grahamparvinkarimi.github.io/contact-app/

+All of the source code files that I wrote for this project are located in the contact-app/src directory.

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).

 ## Run the app locally